 What is a tooth extraction?

-A tooth extraction is a dental process in which your dentist will completely remove one or more adult teeth.
+Tooth extraction is a dental process in which your dentist will completely remove one or more adult teeth.
 A tooth may require removal if there is tooth overcrowding, if there is an infection, if a tooth is broken, or if there is any form of extreme trauma to the tooth that cannot be effectively treated with other dental procedures.
 A wisdom tooth that does not have enough room to grow in may also require a tooth extraction.
-After a tooth extraction, you can expect one to two weeks of recovery time.
+After tooth extraction, you can expect one to two weeks of recovery time.
 Because teeth may begin to shift over time, your dentist may also recommend a tooth implant, dentures, or bridges to fill in the space of the extracted tooth.